Skip to content

 If you're at 80+ calls a day or you have brand reasons to use a live answering service (a high-end remodeler whose customers expect concierge), go human.
 The AI is great but it's not a concierge experience, and at that volume you're already justifying the spend.

 The only option I'd actively talk you out of: letting calls go to voicemail.
-Roughly 85% of unanswered home-service calls don't leave a voicemail at all — the caller just dials the next shop.
+A lot of callers who reach a voicemail just hang up and call the next shop.
 That's the actual revenue leak.
 Almost any solution above is better than nothing.

 For inbound lead capture during overflow hours — yes, in most cases better.
 The AI never has a bad day, never takes a long lunch, never quits after 4 months.
 Where humans still win is judgment calls (handling a long-time customer's specific quirks, smoothing over a complaint, upselling on a service call).
 For "pick up, get the lead, email it to me" there's no real gap anymore.

 Sort of, but you lose the entire point.
-Google Voice and IVR systems give callers a menu, then voicemail.
-About 85% of unanswered calls still don't leave a voicemail.
-An AI receptionist actually talks to them — gets the name, callback number, what they need, urgency — and texts you within seconds.
+Google Voice and IVR systems give callers a menu, then voicemail — and a lot of callers who reach a voicemail just hang up and call the next shop.
+An AI receptionist actually talks to them — gets the name, callback number, what they need, urgency — and emails you within seconds.
 That's the difference between hearing about a lead and never hearing about it.

 Better than nothing, way better than voicemail.
-The challenges: $1,500–$2,200/mo for ~25 hrs/wk, training time, turnover (industry average 6 months for remote part-time admins), no coverage outside their shift, and you're still missing nights and weekends.
-Most owners we talk to either tried this and got burned, or are paying for it but feel they're not getting their money's worth.
+The challenges: $1,500–$2,200/mo for ~25 hrs/wk, hiring and training a part-timer takes real time, and turnover means doing it again, no coverage outside their shift, and you're still missing nights and weekends.
+The risk here is paying for it and still feeling you're not getting your money's worth.
 Math only makes sense above ~30 inbound calls/day.

 Some are.
-The issue is most national answering services (the ones that show up first on Google) staff overseas call centers with high turnover.
-You get someone reading a script, missing accents and trade-specific terminology, and the lead transcript lands in your inbox 30–90 minutes after the call.
+The issue is a lot of the big national answering services are large call centers where you're just another account.
+You get someone reading a script, missing accents and trade-specific terminology, and the lead transcript lands in your inbox a while after the call, not in real time.
 By then the caller has hired the next shop.
 Boutique local answering services do exist, but they price like a part-time hire ($1,500+) and have the same hours-limited coverage problem.

 Three honest catches.
 (1) It mishears once in a while — names with unusual spellings, mumbled phone numbers.
-Mitigated by transcripts and the AI confirming back what it heard.
+Mitigated by the AI confirming back what it heard, and you have the callback number to verify.
 (2) It can't make judgment calls on edge cases (existing-customer complaints, billing disputes).
 (3) You still have to call the lead back — the AI captures, you close.
-If you need someone to actually book appointments and run your calendar, that's a $49/mo add-on but still cheaper than a human.
+It doesn't book appointments or run your calendar — it captures the caller's name, number, what they need, and urgency, and emails you that structured lead so you can follow up.

 Need trade-specific details?
 HVAC · Plumbing · Roofing · Electrical · Garage door